The economics of the controversial gas pipeline off the coast of County Mayo.

 David Murphy takes a look at the economics of bringing the gas to shore and speaks to Brenan Butler, Director at IBEC, and Andy Pyle, Managing Director at Shell E&P Ireland.

-An RTÉ News report by David Murphy broadcast on 2 August 2005.
+An RTÉ News report broadcast on 2 August 2005.
+The reporter is David Murphy.